mrigankvashist/100-Days-of-Java/README.md

 - ### Power-logarithmic
 You are given a number x.
 You are given another number n.
 You are required to calculate x raised to the power n.
 Don't change the signature of power function.
 Note1 -> The previous version expects the call stack to be of n height.
 This function expects call function to be only log(n) high

+- ### Print Zigzag
+Here are a few sets of inputs and outputs for your reference Input1 -> 1
+Output1 -> 1 1 1

+Input2 -> 2
+Output2 -> 2 1 1 1 2 1 1 1 2

+Input2 -> 3
+Output3 -> 3 2 1 1 1 2 1 1 1 2 3 2 1 1 1 2 1 1 1 2 3
+Figure out the pattern and complete the recursive function pzz to achieve the above for any positive number n.

+- ### Got in touch about pre,in,post in a euler tree.
+Implementation and stack calls.